stuti222/articles/index.md

 ---
 layout: default
-title: Welcome to My Data Science Blog
+title: Innovative World of Data Science
 ---

 # Welcome to My Data Science Blog

-Welcome to my collection of articles on various topics in data science, machine learning, and time series forecasting.
+Welcome to my collection of comprehensive articles on various topics in data science, machine learning, and time series forecasting.

 You can download and read my latest articles below.